-Windsor Castle has long historic ties that root back to the 11th century when it was founded by William the conqueror, and has since been the residence of 39 British monarchs, including today's head of state Queen Elizabeth II.
+Windsor Castle has long historic ties that root back to the 11th century when it was founded by William the conqueror, and has since been the residence of 39 British monarchs, including today's head of state King Charles III.

-More recently, the castle starred in news headlines around the world for the marriage of Prince Harry and Meghan Markle, now Duke and Duchess of Sussex, who wed in St George's Chapel, which is also open for ticket holders to explore.
+The castle starred in news headlines around the world recently as the final resting place of our late Queen Elizabeth II, who was buried alongside her husband Prince Philip in the King George VI Memorial Chapel.
+Happier occasions included the marriage of Prince Harry and Meghan Markle, the Duke and Duchess of Sussex, who wed in another part of St George's Chapel, which is open for ticket holders to explore.
 The grand reception room, Waterloo Chamber and Queen Mary's Doll House are all impressive highlights of the castle that are open for public viewing, while state apartments and semi-state rooms are open subject to use.

 Visitors can also watch the Changing of the Guard take place at 11am on select days – a ceremonial event whereby the Queen's guard march through the streets of Windsor and into the castle grounds to switch sentry duty.
 Even those lining the high street can catch a good view of the immaculate crimson jackets and bearskin headpieces marching in unison to the thundering beat of a military band.

 Once a stronghold on Cornwall's north coast, Tintagel Castle played a major role in the trading world between the UK and Mediterranean countries.
 The castle island was inhabited by small communities between the 5th and 7th centuries, with housing infrastructure and pottery craft remains still visible today.
 But its key significance only later emerged in the 12th century, when Geoffrey of Monmouth named Tintagel the birthplace of King Arthur.